High rise skyscraper offering the best alternative investments

 Often less well understood by the average investor, commodities can be a complex alternative asset to allocate capital into.
 This form of investment can involve energy resources, such as oil and natural gas, and agricultural products, such as wheat and corn.
 Commodities are bought and sold in bulk on exchanges, in a similar way to equities.
 The largest exchanges include the London Metal Exchange (LME), the Chicago Mercantile Exchange (CME) and the New York Mercantile Exchange (NYMEX).

-One important point to note is that, as inflation rates rise, historical data suggests that commodities can act as a useful portfolio diversifier, essentially hedging against inflation and thus working to protect the value of investor portfolios.
+One important point to note is that, as inflation rates rise, historical data suggests that commodities can act as a useful portfolio diversifier, essentially hedging against inflation and thus working to protect the value of investor portfolios during these times.

 Infrastructure

-In the twenty-first century, investors are increasingly focusing on the scope for generating positive impact, as well as improving financial returns (the UK alone registering a record £2 billion of investment into impact startups in 2021).
+In the twenty-first century, investors are increasingly focusing on the scope for generating positive impact, as well as improving financial returns.
 In many instances, sustainable infrastructure projects can provide investors with the opportunity to facilitate positive social and environmental change alongside desired financial results.

-For example, investing in renewable energy infrastructure projects is likely to be an attractive investment opportunity in 2024.
-According to the International Energy Outlook, in 2050, global demand for natural resources is expected to exceed the earth’s total capacity by more than 400%.
+For example, investing in renewable energy infrastructure projects is likely to continue being an attractive investment opportunity in 2025.
+According to the International Energy Outlook, in 2050, global demand for natural resources is expected to exceed the Earth’s total capacity by more than 400%.
 Transitioning to renewable energy is a crucial part of the solution.

 A further attractive component of infrastructure investment is that the cost of renewable energy sources is now lower than the cost of fossil fuels in most parts of the world, according to Lazard’s Levelized Cost of Energy Analysis 12.0.
 This indicates that sustainable infrastructure investment opportunities can yield higher returns and also actually cost less to facilitate than less sustainable substitutes.